 Hi, friends!
-It’s Debby from Time to DIY here to share some tips and tricks for creating a gallery wall for a kids room.
+It’s Debby from Pretty Healthy House here to share some tips and tricks for creating a gallery wall for a kids room.
 A couple of my New Year’s resolutions are to print more photos and get more walls decorated.
 Gallery walls are my favorite because you can add meaningful pieces and create interest with different textures and shapes.
 And I’ve got a few ideas for ya, especially if you’re on a budget!

 Gather anything and everything, focusing on pieces that are meaningful, pretty or interesting (shape or texture).
 Start by shopping your house, and I mean the whole house!
 I found a gold bow in my Christmas decor stash, a small plate and a gold tin can in the kitchen, and some shelf brackets in the garage.

 For meaningful decor, I chose a newborn hat and doll.
 I also love using letters or numbers, so I bought a couple at Marshall’s and Hobby Lobby on clearance.
 Also look for things you can re-purpose or paint.
 I pulled all these frames from my daughter’s nursery and spray painted them gold.

 And these shelf brackets that came from my grandma’s house got a gold makeover as well.
 I got the wood from Home Depot (they can make the cuts) for the shelves and then painted them white.